 Photo courtesy of Fettle and Fire

 Lindsey Bricker turned her pottery hobby into a business when she opened Longmont’s Fettle & Fire in 2016.
-There, she crafts soap and ring dishes and even takes custom orders.
+There, she crafts soap and ring dishes, ornaments, and even takes custom orders.
 We’re particularly drawn to her handcrafted wind chimes ($48), which are made of stoneware clay and fired to a toasty 2,000 degrees.
-Her minimalist, ceramic chimes come in a variety of colors, and when placed amongst greenery, are a pleasant reminder that warmer weather is (hopefully) right around the corner.
+Her minimalist ceramic chimes come in a variety of colors, and, when placed amongst greenery, are a pleasant reminder that warmer weather is (hopefully) right around the corner.
 Available online

 Suzie’s CBD Bones for Dogs

 Is it even the holidays if you don’t have a gift for Fido to tear open?
-This family business out of Fort Collins makes tasty T-R-E-A-T-S, from peanut butter hearts ($20) to pumpkin-flavored bones ($40), all infused with CBD.
+This family business out of Fort Collins makes tasty T-R-E-A-T-S, from peanut butter hearts ($21) to pumpkin-flavored bones ($42), all infused with CBD.
 Richard Squire was inspired to launch the Front Range company after his senior dog, Suzie, was suffering from pain and impaired mobility.
-Squire’s treats, which are made with ingredients sourced from the company’s Colorado farm, allowed Suzie to live out the rest of her days pain-free.
-While both Squire and his beloved pal have since passed, his business partners have grown Suzie’s to manufacture products for dogs, cats, and even horses of all sizes.
+Squire’s treats, which are made with ingredients sourced from the company’s Colorado farm, allowed Suzie to more comfortably live out the rest of her days.
+While both Squire and his beloved pal have since passed, his business partners have grown Suzie’s to manufacture products for dogs, cats, and even horses.
 Available online

 Pact Lite Bathroom Kit